noahsilve123/destination-college/README.md

 ## Destination College FAFSA Helper

-This Next.js application powers the FAFSA prep and donation pages for Destination College.
-The FAFSA helper now relies on the standalone Go service in [`Financial-tools`](https://github.com/noahsilve123/Financial-tools) to do all document parsing and OCR.
+This Next.js application powers the FAFSA prep and scholarship planning pages for Destination College.
+The FAFSA helper now runs entirely in the browser using a Web Worker (PDF.js + Tesseract) to read PDFs and apply heuristic extraction rules.
+No external Go service or other backend is required for the main workflow.

 ## Prerequisites

 - Node.js 20+
-- Go extractor service running locally or deployed somewhere reachable
-- Environment variable `NEXT_PUBLIC_EXTRACTOR_URL` pointing at that service (e.g. `http://localhost:8080`)
+- (Optional) Python 3.11/3.10 with spaCy and Tesseract only if you want to run the CLI extraction script for debugging (see below).

 ## Local development